joshterrill/hacked.codes/content/blog/2026/breaking-kindle-drm/index.md

 The `KINDLE_MAIN_BASE` via `.azw8`, and three `KINDLE_MAIN_ATTACHABLE` files via `.azw9.res` are wrapped in encrypted DRMION records.
 The `KINDLE_MAIN_METADATA` via `.azw9.md` is a plaintext container (`CONT`) file that has resource and metadata pointers.

-Before this, I've never heard of "ion" before, but it seems to be a [proprietary format that Amazon uses](https://amazon-ion.github.io/ion-docs/).
+Before this, I've never heard of "ion" before, but it seems to be a [a custom format that Amazon developed](https://amazon-ion.github.io/ion-docs/).
 From their docs:

 > Amazon Ion is a richly-typed, self-describing, hierarchical data serialization format offering interchangeable binary and text representations.
 The text format (a superset of JSON) is easy to read and author, supporting rapid prototyping.
 The binary representation is efficient to store, transmit, and skip-scan parse.
 The rich type system provides unambiguous semantics for long-term preservation of data which can survive multiple generations of software evolution.